NNetify

 Resign window

 The period before a customer contract ends where the reseller can renew or upgrade the customer.
-Resign without change pays 5.25% Solus / 5.6% Bundled loyalty commission.
-Upgrade in the resign window pays 10.5% Solus / 11.9% Bundled.
-In-life upgrades pay the same 5.25% / 5.6% as the no-change resign.
+Resigns without change, upgrades in the resign window and in-life upgrades each pay loyalty commission at the rates shown on the rate card.

 FTTP (Fibre to the Premises)